 - Map an arbitrary mesh cell K to a compact reference mesh cell \hat{K} . - Prove the desired properties on \hat{K} , which is the core of the analysis. - Map the reference mesh cell \hat{K} back to K to get the final result.

-Hence, this approach has two main features:

-- All considerations have to be done on \hat{K} only. - There is no information necessary and available about neighbor mesh cells of K.

-Mapped and unmapped finite element methods possess the same analytical properties if the reference map $F_K : \hat{K} \to K$ is affine for every mesh cell K of the given triangulation.
+Hence, this approach has two main features: - All considerations have to be done on \hat{K} only. - Information about neighbor mesh cells of K is neither available nor needed.
+Mapped and unmapped finite element methods possess the same analytical properties if the reference map $F_K:\hat{K}\to K$ is affine for every mesh cell K of the given triangulation, e.g., compare [14, Chap.
+2.3].
 In the case of non-affine maps, occurring, e.g., for a triangulation consisting of arbitrary quadrilateral or hexahedral mesh cells, mapped and unmapped finite element spaces might be different.
-In MOONMD/

-PARMOON, the concept of mapped finite elements is implemented in the following way.
+In MooNMD/ Parmoon, the concept of mapped finite elements is implemented in the following way.
 Reference mesh cells are the unit simplices, e.g., in two dimensions with the vertices (0,0), (1,0), (0,1), and the unit cubes $\hat{K} = [-1,1]^d$.
 Affine maps are available for all reference mesh cells.
 To account for arbitrary quadrilaterals and hexahedra, d-linear maps are also implemented for the unit cubes.
-Based on the different reference cells, local spaces on \hat{K} , linear functionals, and reference maps, MOONMD/PARMOON currently supports about 170 finite elements in two dimension and 75 finite elements in three dimensions.
+Based on the different reference cells, local spaces on \hat{K} , linear functionals, and reference maps, MoonMD/Parmoon currently supports about 170 finite elements in two dimensions and 75 finite elements in three dimensions.